 When your files are complete, you can push them to Officevibe.
 You can simply open a Powershell window and execute the following to try the process manually.
 Make sure that you are in the same folder that sync.ps1.

 As per the command above, it's possible to add -Verbose and -DumpFormattedRequest to the command for debugging purposes.
 Verbose will display additional information while executing the command, and DumpFormattedRequest will generate a dump.json file at the script location containing the JSON request that will be sent to the API.

 Once you've validated the process manually, you can automate the execution of the Enterprise Sync Tool through a standard Windows scheduled task.

 You have complete control over the execution of the script.
 This means you can execute it daily, weekly, monthly, or even ad-hoc based on your business needs.
 We strongly recommend scheduling the execution on weekdays between 12:00 AM EST and 5:00 AM EST or on weekends.

 After running a sync, you'll be able to view the history/success of the sync by going to the Admin - Integrations section and click on View History in the top right-hand corner of the page.
 There are three possible statuses:

 - Success- The sync ran successfully.

-- Warning- The sync ran; however, some information didn't transfer over - ex: team already exists, duplicates exist, etc. We recommend you double-check your file to see what might have caused this status to appear.
+- Warning- The sync ran; however, some information didn't transfer over - ex: team already exists, duplicates exist, etc. We recommend you double-check your file to see what might have caused this status.